-90 jobs to be cut as Seattle Targets shutter next month
+Target reveals Seattle job cuts

 Ninety Seattle workers will be affected by the Target closures in Ballard and the University District, according to an Employment Security Department filing Friday.

 Target has said the employees will be able to transfer to other locations.
-In the layoff notice, the company said 90 positions would be lost due to the closures.
-It wasn’t immediately clear how many of those workers would transfer to other stores.
+In the notice, the company said 90 positions would be lost due to the closures.

+On Friday, Target spokesperson Jim Joice reiterated the company’s earlier assertion that the Ballard and U District workers would transfer to other locations.
+“No one,” he said, “is being laid off.”

 The Ballard Target, at 1448 N.W.
 Market St., and the U-District store, at 4535 University Way N.E., will close on Oct.
 21. Twenty-two stores employing nearly 4,000 people will remain open in the Seattle area.